technofocus-pte/ppteamsintpvt/Labs/Lab 6/Lab 6 - Create a flow that creates a Planner task in Teams.docx.md

     ![A screenshot of a computer Description automatically generated](./media/image38.png)

-3. In the subject line, enter a subject including the word **Task** and enter the message as **New task for the team, this is urgent, please start working on this ASAP.** And click on the **Post** button.
+3. In the subject line, enter a subject including the word !!Task!! and enter the message as !!New task for the team, this is urgent, please start working on this ASAP!!.
+And click on the **Post** button.

     ![A screenshot of a computer Description automatically generated](./media/image39.png)